Solutions

 Genetically Engineered Models

-Our expertise in genetic engineering techniques, such as CRISPR/Cas9 technology, allows us to generate accurate and reliable models that recapitulate the genetic alterations observed in human AGS.
+Our expertise in genetic engineering techniques, allows us to generate accurate and reliable models that recapitulate the genetic alterations observed in human AGS.

 Optional Models